Halo-Passport/halo-passport-app/README.md

 ### APP - Frontend

+We built two Frontend application with React Native and Expo.
+One is for Laboratory and the other one is for Citizens.
+Both can run on Web, iOS and Android.<br/> <br/>

+The Timeline page serves as a record for vaccination, covid-19 test result and even the status of saliva specimen status(eg. received, tested).<br/> <br/>
+Using Web3.js library, we are able to retrieve data from blockchain and notify users when there is new update on the blockchain eg. the Lab published covid-19 negative result certificate to a user. <br/> <br/>

+The Passport page generates a QR code for users to board an aircraft or visit other countries.  <br/> <br/>
 # Accomplishment we proud of

 We, together made a functional and good looking apps at a limited time, which is sooo cool. <br/> <br/>